Earthquakes on May 1, 2026

 17.9 km---✓ ReviewedUSGS →

-On May 1, 2026, worldwide seismic activity registered a magnitude 2.4 earthquake 75 km SSE of Adak, Alaska at 19:36 UTC.
+The USGS recorded this magnitude 2.4 earthquake 75 km SSE of Adak, Alaska at 19:36 UTC on May 1, 2026.
 It arrived roughly 2 hours after a larger magnitude 2.5 mainshock in the same 20 km area, placing it within the typical aftershock window.
 This was a shallow crustal earthquake, focused at 17.9 km depth.
 The epicenter is at 51.307°, -176.043°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-01